Shipping and Handling Charges

 Zone 7: Late February

 Hardiness & Rootstock

 Winter hardiness of roses is a complex subject.
 Many factors in addition to temperature can impact rose hardiness such as planting location, cultural practices, plant health, planting depth and adequate winter protection.
-'Dr. Huey' was chosen for its vigor and non-invasive qualities.
+'Dr. Huey' was chosen as our rootstock for its vigor and non-invasive qualities.
 With the majority of budded roses, winter protection must be provided to ensure winter survival in zones colder than Zone 6.

 At the end of some descriptions in our catalog you will find the notation 'Grown own root.'
 Many of our shrub roses and an increasing number of hybrid teas, grandifloras, floribundas and miniatures are very easily and successfully grown on their own roots.
 This gives them the ability to come back true-to-name even when severe winter damage has occurred.
 For these roses, we will often list the zone at which the crown of the plant is reliably winter hardy.
 There are some differences in the appearance of bare root budded vs. own root roses.

 Our two-year-old #1 grade budded roses will have a minimum of at least three strong, substantial canes.
 Own root roses often (not always) tend to be smaller in size with thinner canes.
 This will vary by variety.
 They are grown for several months in pots and then lined out into fields for a season to develop strong root systems.
 If you live in cold climate areas (zone 5 and colder), we highly recommend giving own root roses a try.
 Please bear in mind that all newly planted roses need time to settle into their new homes, especially own root roses.
 Because of this, the first blooms may differ from our description in color, size, petal count, or fragrance.
 Roses are very long-lived and given time should develop their proper characteristics.

 |Order Total||Shipping Charge|